If you look outside, you can see the electrical overhead system which is used for the transmission and distribution of electricity.

-In transmission and distribution system, six different types of insulator are used.
+In the transmission and distribution systems, six different types of insulators are used.
 These six types of insulators are selected on the bases of voltage rating.

 Each insulator can have multiple insulating discs.

-If one disc can sustain 11kv voltage capacity and six discs can sustain 66kv voltage.
+If one disc can sustain an 11kv voltage capacity and six discs can sustain 66kv voltage.